MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2020-2021

 Our Business Operations

-Blue Chip has historically focussed on provision of total system support services for users of IBM technology, including basic hardware maintenance services, disaster recovery, managed services and infrastructure services based out of the company’s two data centres located near Bedford in the United Kingdom.
+Blue Chip has built its business based on the provision of total system support services for users of IBM technology, including hardware maintenance and disaster recovery services, software support, and managed infrastructure services based out of the company’s two data centres located near Bedford in the United Kingdom.
 Blue Chip also provides hardware, software and professional services to assist customers who have not outsourced their information technology environment.

-Although the previous focus has been on the delivery of services within the United Kingdom, this has included major multi-national companies.
-Blue Chip is now expanding its hardware maintenance operations into the USA and Europe, placing more emphasis on effective use of a supply chain.
-The objective of Blue Chip’s supplier relationship function is not only to ensure service quality and performance, but to ensure supplier commitment to Blue Chip’s policies and business practices.
+Whilst continuing to focus on the United Kingdom as a core market, including local entities for multi-national organisations, Blue Chip is continuing to expand its hardware maintenance operations into the USA and Europe, placing more emphasis on effective use of a supply chain.
+The objective of Blue Chip’s supplier relationship function is not only to ensure service quality and performance, but to ensure supplier commitment to Blue Chip’s policies and business practices, irrespective of geography.

 Our Supply Chains

-The Blue Chip supply chain is broadly broken into a number of categories including new product supply (whether hardware or software), used product supply (for hardware spares), connectivity services, specialist technical support services, utility services (such as power), outsourced back office functions, and facility services such as cleaners.
+The Blue Chip supply chain is broadly broken into a number of categories including new product supply (whether hardware or software), used product supply (for hardware spares), connectivity services, specialist technical support services, utility services (such as power), outsourced back office functions, logistics and transport suppliers, and facility services such as cleaners.

 Within the above Blue Chip has relationships with companies that service its customers as well as internal business operations.
 The length of some supply chains adds complexity to assessments as they must include recognition end to end of even the most extended chain, ie., not just the company supplying hardware but labour used to extract raw materials used in manufacturing of hardware.